galqiwi/tinyquant/README.md

 New quantization methods get published with research code, sometimes a HuggingFace integration.
 Production inference frameworks like vLLM need to implement each method separately.
 Research labs don't have resources to port to every framework.
 Result: most quantization methods never see production use.

+Even HuggingFace integration is hard.
+You need to understand `modeling_utils.py` — ~5k lines of code with hooks like `postprocess_model`.
+TinyQuant was designed for easy integration from day one.

 ## The Solution

 Implement your quantization method once for TinyQuant.
 Use any quantization method from any inference framework that supports TinyQuant.